Quang-Vinh/matrix-factorization/README.md

 # Matrix Factorization
-Short and simple implementation of kernel matrix factorization with online-updating for use in collaborative recommender systems.
+Short and simple implementation of kernel matrix factorization with online-updating for use in collaborative recommender systems built on top of scikit-learn.

 ## Prerequisites
 - Python 3